-In June 2014, the company exchanged the \$10.8 million RVL Note and \$1.6 million of the February Note plus related accrued interest, for an equivalent amount of Series G preferred stock (see Note 7).
+In June 2014, the Company exchanged the \$10.8 million RVL Note and \$1.6 million of the February Note plus related accrued interest, for an equivalent amount of Series G preferred stock (see Note 7).
 The remaining \$1.9 million of the February Note, together with accrued interest thereon, was refinanced with a new Note Payable to Aston dated June 30, 2014 (the "June Note").

 In addition, Aston advanced \$2.7 million for general corporate purposes in four separate transactions during May and June 2014.
 As of July 31, 2014, the Audit Committee ratified these advances.
 A new promissory note payable to Aston was issued for \$5.7 million (the "July Note"), in exchange for the April Note and the June Note, and to evidence the amounts advanced by Aston during May and June.
-The July Note matures on April 1, 2016, bears interest at 9%, and can be prepaid at any time at the option of the Company.
+The maturity of the July Note was extended to April 1, 2017.
+It bears interest at 9%, and can be prepaid at any time at the option of the Company.

-The Company has accrued interest on the July Note of \$0.3 million at March 31, 2015 and recorded interest expense of \$0.1 million for the three months ended March 31, 2015.
+The Company has accrued interest on the July Note of \$0.3 million at September 30, 2015 and recorded interest expense of \$0.1 million and \$0.2 million for the three and nine months ended September 30, 2015, respectively.